 One of the great advantages of digital marketing is the ability to target your messaging to specific demographics.
 By using data and analytics, you can identify the key groups that are most likely to support your campaign and tailor messaging to their interests and concerns.

-For example, if you are running a campaign to promote a mixed-used real-estate development in a particular community, you might target messaging to young professionals or people who are interested in community living with an abundant of amenities and access to public transportation.
+For example, if you run a campaign promoting a mixed-use real estate development in a particular community, you might target young professionals or people interested in community living with an abundance of amenities and access to public transportation.

 Leverage influencers and advocates

 Influencers and advocates can be powerful allies in promoting your community engagement campaign.
 Look for individuals or organizations that have a large following and are passionate about your issue and reach out to them to see if they would be willing to be advocates.
 This is especially important when running community engagement campaigns for real-estate projects.
 “Not in my back yard” types will come out of the wood-works early and it’s key to combat their narratives with messaging that speaks to the benefits of the project.
-Those messages are best delivered by those that live within those communities because decision makers, i.e. politicians, care about balanced conversations, and more importantly, getting re-elected.
+People who live within these communities deliver those messages most effectively.
+Politicians value balanced conversations and, more importantly, want to get re-elected.